yzengal/SIGMOD23_git/README.md

 TestBST synthetic: test the BirStr dataset

-##### Note that TestBST can be replaced with TestGNAT, TestBKT, TestMVPT, TestSPBT, FastMap, Mtree and LiteHST.
+##### Note that TestBST can be replaced with TestGNAT, TestBKT, TestMVPT, TestSPBTpgm, TestMtree, FastMap, Mtree, and LiteHST.

+### Run the algorithm for the in-memory experiments

+TestLC: test the SIFT100M dataset

+##### Note that TestLC can be replaced with TestDSA, TestPMT, TestMT, TestSPBT, and TestLiteHST.